kaungkaunglay/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 ![Question 24](images/question24.jpg)

-- [x] Global release: Set the default retention policy to 30 days.
+- [ ] Global release: Set the default retention policy to 30 days.
 Production stage: Set the stage retention policy to 60 days.
-- [ ] Global release: Set the maximum retention policy to 30 days.
+- [ ] Global release: Set the ma imum retention policy to 30 days.
 Production stage: Set the default retention policy to 30 days.
 - [ ] Global release: Set the stage retention policy to 60 days.
-Production stage: Set the maximum retention policy to 60 days.
+Production stage: Set the ma imum retention policy to 60 days.
 - [ ] Global release: Set the stage retention policy to 30 days.
 Production stage: Set the stage retention policy to 30 days.

 ### You are automating the testing process for your company.
 You need to automate UI testing of a web application.
 Which framework should you use?

 - [ ] JaCoco.
-- [x] Selenium.
+- [ ] Selenium.
-- [ ] Xamarin.UITest.
+- [ ]  amarin.UITest.
 - [ ] Microsoft.CodeAnalysis.

 ### You have an approval process that contains a condition.
 The condition requires that releases be approved by a team leader before they are deployed.
 You have a policy stating that approvals must occur within eight hours.
 You discover that deployments fail if the approvals lake longer than two hours.
 You need to ensure that the deployments only fail if the approvals take longer than eight hours.
 Solution: From Pre-deployment conditions, you modify the Timeout setting for pre-deployment approvals.
 Does this meet the goal?

 - [ ] Yes.
-- [x] No.
+- [ ] No.

 ### You need to configure Azure Automation for the computer in Group7.
 Which three actions should you perform in sequence?

 ![Question 83](images/question83.jpg)

-- [ ] Box 1: Create a repository.
-Box 2: Add an application access policy.
-Box 3: Create a branch.
+- [ ] Bo  1: Create a repository.
+Bo  2: Add an application access policy.
+Bo  3: Create a branch.
-- [ ] Box 1: Create a fork.
-Box 2: Add an application access policy.
-Box 3: Add a build policy for the master branch.
+- [ ] Bo  1: Create a fork.
+Bo  2: Add an application access policy.
+Bo  3: Add a build policy for the master branch.
-- [ ] Box 1: Create a repository.
-Box 2: Create a fork.
-Box 3: Add a build policy for the fork.
+- [ ] Bo  1: Create a repository.
+Bo  2: Create a fork.
+Bo  3: Add a build policy for the fork.
-- [x] Box 1: Create a repository.
-Box 2: Add a build policy for the master branch.
-Box 3: Create a branch.
+- [ ] Bo  1: Create a repository.
+Bo  2: Add a build policy for the master branch.
+Bo  3: Create a branch.

 ### You need to meet the technical requirements for controlling access to Azure DevOps.
 What should you use?

 - [ ] Azure Multi-Factor Authentication (MFA).
 - [ ] On-premises firewall rules.
-- [x] Conditional access policies in Azure AD.
+- [ ] Conditional access policies in Azure AD.
 - [ ] Azure role-based access control (Azure RBAC).

 ### You are configuring the Azure DevOps dashboard.
 The solution must meet the technical requirements.
 Which widget should you use for each metric?

 ![Question 32](images/question32.jpg)

-- [ ] Box 1: Sprint burndown.
-Box 2: Release pipeline overview.
-Box 3: Cumulative flow diagram.
+- [ ] Bo  1: Sprint burndown.
+Bo  2: Release pipeline overview.
+Bo  3: Cumulative flow diagram.
-- [ ] Box 1: Query tile.
-Box 2: Velocity.
-Box 3: Cumulative flow diagram.
+- [ ] Bo  1: Query tile.
+Bo  2: Velocity.
+Bo  3: Cumulative flow diagram.
-- [x] Box 1: Velocity.
-Box 2: Release pipeline overview.
-Box 3: Query tile.
+- [ ] Bo  1: Velocity.
+Bo  2: Release pipeline overview.
+Bo  3: Query tile.
-- [ ] Box 1: Velocity.
-Box 2: Sprint burndown.
-Box 3: Query tile.
+- [ ] Bo  1: Velocity.
+Bo  2: Sprint burndown.
+Bo  3: Query tile.

 ### You company has a prefect in Azure DevOps for a new web application.
 You need to ensure that when code is checked in, a build runs automatically.
 Solution: From the Triggers tab of the build pipeline, you selected Batch changes while a build is in progress.
 Does this meet the goal?

 - [ ] Yes.
-- [x] No.
+- [ ] No.

 ### You need to find and isolate shared code.
 The shared code will be maintained in a series of packages.
 Which three actions should you perform in sequence?

 ![Question 35](images/question35.jpg)

-- [x] Box 1: Create a dependency graph for the application.
-Box 2: Group the related components.
-Box 3: Assign ownership to each component group.
+- [ ] Bo  1: Create a dependency graph for the application.
+Bo  2: Group the related components.
+Bo  3: Assign ownership to each component group.
-- [ ] Box 1: Identify the most common language used.
-Box 2: Group the related components.
-Box 3: Assign ownership to each component group.
+- [ ] Bo  1: Identify the most common language used.
+Bo  2: Group the related components.
+Bo  3: Assign ownership to each component group.
-- [ ] Box 1: Rewrite the components in the most common language.
-Box 2: Create a dependency graph for the application.
-Box 3: Group the related components.
+- [ ] Bo  1: Rewrite the components in the most common language.
+Bo  2: Create a dependency graph for the application.
+Bo  3: Group the related components.
-- [ ] Box 1: Assign ownership to each component group.
-Box 2: Rewrite the components in the most common language.
-Box 3: Identify the most common language used.
+- [ ] Bo  1: Assign ownership to each component group.
+Bo  2: Rewrite the components in the most common language.
+Bo  3: Identify the most common language used.

 ### You are configuring an Azure DevOps deployment pipeline.
 The deployed application will authenticate to a web service by using a secret stored in an Azure key vault.
 You need to use the secret in the deployment pipeline.
 Which three actions should you perform in sequence?

 ![Question 36](images/question36.jpg)

-- [ ] Box 1: Add an app registration in Azure Active Directory (Azure AD).
-Box 2: Create a service principal in Azure Active Directory (Azure AD).
-Box 3: Add an Azure Resource Manager service connection to the pipeline.
+- [ ] Bo  1: Add an app registration in Azure Active Directory (Azure AD).
+Bo  2: Create a service principal in Azure Active Directory (Azure AD).
+Bo  3: Add an Azure Resource Manager service connection to the pipeline.
-- [x] Box 1: Create a service principal in Azure Active Directory (Azure AD).
-Box 2: Configure an access policy in the key vault.
-Box 3: Add an Azure Resource Manager service connection to the pipeline.
+- [ ] Bo  1: Create a service principal in Azure Active Directory (Azure AD).
+Bo  2: Configure an access policy in the key vault.
+Bo  3: Add an Azure Resource Manager service connection to the pipeline.
-- [ ] Box 1: Export a certificate from the key vault.
-Box 2: Add an Azure Resource Manager service connection to the pipeline.
-Box 3: Generate a self-signed certificate.
+- [ ] Bo  1: E port a certificate from the key vault.
+Bo  2: Add an Azure Resource Manager service connection to the pipeline.
+Bo  3: Generate a self-signed certificate.
-- [ ] Box 1: Generate a self-signed certificate.
-Box 2: Create a service principal in Azure Active Directory (Azure AD).
-Box 3: Export a certificate from the key vault.
+- [ ] Bo  1: Generate a self-signed certificate.
+Bo  2: Create a service principal in Azure Active Directory (Azure AD).
+Bo  3: E port a certificate from the key vault.

 ### How should you confrere the release retention policy for the investment planning depletions suite?